 Usually, the best way to figure this out is to try different times as you’re getting started.
 See when you feel best and are most likely to do it.
 Maybe you are a morning workout person, or maybe heading to your gym after work suits you better.

 Just don’t let yourself in an all-or-nothing mentality.
-If you’re a morning workout person, but you have to go into work early for the next couple of weeks, open yourself up to the possibility of temporary evening workouts to keep your momentum going.
+If you’re a morning workout person but have to go to work early for the next couple of weeks, open yourself up to the possibility of temporary evening workouts to keep your momentum going.

 Learn the basics